 Slovakia.
 Occurs in southern and eastern Slovakia, mainly in hilly regions but also in the lowlands near Gabcikovo and Rusovce.
 The northernmost localities, which this snake reaches via river valleys from the south, are the Muranska plateau and the Uzska highlands (Barus and Oliva 1992; Rehák 1992).
+The conservation status of the species, according to the Red List (Kautman, Bartik & Urban, 2001) corresponds to the cathegory LR:cd (lower risk: conservation dependent).

 Austria.
 Mainly occurs in central and eastern Austria, and is quite abundant in the Danube, Drau and Mur valleys, but is very rare in the western states.
-Populations have been isoltated by habitat fragmentation in North Tyrol and West Salzburg (Council of Europe 2003b) and there has been a notable decrease in the abundance of this species in Carinthia (Grillitsch and Cabela 1992)
+Populations have been isolated by habitat fragmentation in North Tyrol and West Salzburg (Council of Europe 2003b) and there has been a notable decrease in the abundance of this species in Carinthia (Grillitsch and Cabela 1992)